East College Room 407

-She teaches and writes about poetry, modernism, and contemporary literature, particularly American literature of the twentieth and twenty-first centuries.
+Phillips teaches American literature of the twentieth and twenty-first centuries, food studies, and creative writing.
 Her book, The Poetics of the Everyday: Creative Repetition in Modern American Verse, was published by Columbia University Press in 2010.
-Her current project examines the ethical and political implications of poets' letters in the post-war period.
-She has published poems and essays in Harvard Review, Modernism/modernity, PMLA, Southwest Review, Twentieth Century Literature, and other journals.
+She has published essays, poetry, and fiction in publications including Harvard Review, Missouri Review, and PMLA.

 An introductory creative writing workshop in poetry and fiction.